ysyk2021/using-ai-for-small-business-forecasting-techniques-and-strategies-for-more-accurate-predictions/src/chapter-2-2.md

-# Different Types of AI Techniques and Applications for Small Business Prediction

-## Introduction

 In the realm of small business forecasting, Artificial Intelligence (AI) techniques offer a wide range of tools and approaches to generate accurate predictions and improve decision-making.
 This chapter explores different types of AI techniques and their applications for small business prediction.
 By understanding these techniques and their potential applications, small businesses can effectively leverage AI to achieve more accurate and reliable predictions for strategic planning and operational optimization.